 To fulfill those goals, ORICWA "create[s] additional safeguards for Indian children to address disproportionate rates of removal, to improve the treatment of and services provided to Indian children and Indian families in the child welfare system and to ensure that Indian children who must be removed are placed with Indian families, communities and cultures."
-ORICWA Oregon Laws 2020. ch.
-14 § 1.
+ORS 419B.600

-This Benchbook provides assistance to Oregon judges applying the new Oregon Indian Child Welfare Act (ORICWA), Oregon Laws 2020, ch.
-14, amendments to that law by Oregon Laws 2021, ch.
-398, the federal Indian Child Welfare Act of 1978 (ICWA or "Act"), 25 USC § 1901 -1963, the binding federal ICWA regulations, Indian Child Welfare Act, 25 CFR pt.
+This Benchbook provides assistance to Oregon judges applying the Oregon Indian Child Welfare Act (ORICWA), Oregon Laws 2020, ch.
+14, the federal Indian Child Welfare Act of 1978 (ICWA or "Act"), 25 USC § 1901 - 1963, the binding federal ICWA regulations, Indian Child Welfare Act, 25 CFR pt.
 23 (June 14, 2016), and the nonbinding but often helpful guidance provided by the US Department of the Interior, Bureau of Indian Affairs (BIA) in its Guidelines for State Courts and Agencies In Indian Child Custody Proceedings (December 12, 2016).
 This Benchbook has 5 Chapters.
 This chapter, the introduction, provides background and sets the stage for the Benchbook.
 Chapter 2 covers foundational concepts of ORICWA/ICWA including: the definition of an Indian Child, who qualifies as a parent or Indian custodian, which tribe is the child's tribe and thus a party to ORICWA proceedings, and the definition of the best interest of the Indian child.
 Chapter 3 describes the common ORICWA/ICWA hearing requirements, including inquiry, notice, active efforts, qualified expert witnesses, and placement preferences.
 Chapter 4 provides detailed information to help the judge determine whether the state or tribal court has jurisdiction over the matter.
 Finally, Chapter 5 describes in detail which hearing elements from Chapter 3 apply at each of the common ORS Chapter 419B hearings.
 For ease of reference, this chapter has hyperlinks throughout that take the reader back to the corresponding foundational concepts and hearing elements described chapters 2 and 3.